Mason Locke Weems: Minister and traveling bookseller

-While traveling in Beaufort, South Carolina, Weems died on May 23, 1825 of unspecified causes.
+While traveling in Beaufort, South Carolina, Weems died on May 23, 1825, of unspecified causes.
 He is buried at Bel Air.

 Influence and historical reliability

-The New York Times has described Weems as one of the "early hagiographers" of American literature "who elevated the Swamp Fox, Francis Marion, into the American pantheon and helped secure a place there for George Washington".
+The New York Times has described Weems as one of the "early hagiographers" of American literature, "who elevated the Swamp Fox, Francis Marion, into the American pantheon and helped secure a place there for George Washington".

 Weems's name would probably be forgotten today were it not for the tension between the liveliness of his narratives and what Appletons' Cyclopaedia of American Biography (1889) called "this charge of a want of veracity [that] is brought against all Weems's writings," adding that "it is probable he would have accounted it excusable to tell any good story to the credit of his heroes."
 The cherry-tree anecdote illustrates this point.
 Another dubious anecdote found in Weems's biography is that of Washington's prayer during the winter at Valley Forge.

-According to the historian James M. McPherson, Weems' biography of George Washington was likely Abraham Lincoln's only exposure to the study of history as a boy.
-In a lecture given on Lincoln's birthday in 2010 at Washington and Lee University, McPherson explained how Lincoln, as president-elect, had spoken to the Legislature at Trenton, New Jersey near where, on the day after Christmas 1776, the American Revolution had been saved from collapse by Washington's ragged troops.
-According to McPherson, Lincoln said: "I remember all the accounts in Weems' books of the battlefields and struggles for the liberty of the country and none fixed themselves upon my imagination so deeply as the struggle here at Trenton: the crossing of the river, the contest with the Hessians, the great hardships endured at that time-- all fixed themselves on my memory more than any single revolutionary event.
+According to the historian James M. McPherson, Weems's biography of George Washington was likely Abraham Lincoln's only exposure to the study of history as a boy.
+In a lecture given on Lincoln's birthday in 2010 at Washington and Lee University, McPherson explained how Lincoln, as president-elect, had spoken to the legislature at Trenton, New Jersey near the location where, on the day after Christmas 1776, the American Revolution was saved from collapse by Washington's ragged troops.
+According to McPherson, Lincoln said: "I remember all the accounts in Weems's books of the battlefields and struggles for the liberty of the country and none fixed themselves upon my imagination so deeply as the struggle here at Trenton: the crossing of the river, the contest with the Hessians, the great hardships endured at that time—all fixed themselves on my memory more than any single revolutionary event.
 I recollect thinking then, boy even though I was, that there must have been something more than common that those men struggled for."

+Weems's book Life of George Washington (1800) is an early source that helped popularize the phrase "Don't fire until you see the whites of their eyes!", said to have come from the Battle of Bunker Hill.
+According to modern scholarly consensus, though, the phrase was never said at the battle and originated elsewhere.